In this document

 Optical simulation

-Sky irradiance models
+Sky irradiance model

 Solar position calculation